ymollard/python-advanced-slides/exercises.md

 5.3.
 In the main script, activate the [`basicConfig`](https://docs.python.org/3/library/logging.html#logging.basicConfig) to display all DEBUGs in the terminal

 5.4.
 An extra library pollutes the stream.
 Drop the basic config and activate only logs from `simulator` (make sure you do not forget the handler).
+-->
 ---
-# Mini-project 3.
-Build a full package – Money transfer simulator

-In this exercise we are going to create a simplified Information System that is able to handle and simulate bank transactions.
+In this project we are going to create a simplified Information System that is able to handle and simulate bank transactions.

 In our scenario there are 4 actors: a bank (HSBC), a supermarket (Walmart), and 2 individuals Alice and Bob.